 J. Front Retailing and Daimaru Matsuzakaya Department Stores are developing an environment in which female employees can carry on working through diverse life stages.
-As a result, the average number of years of employment among women exceeds that among men.
+As a result, the average number of years of employment among women is increasing.

-Average years of employment for employees in Daimaru Matsuzakaya Department Stores (as of the end of February 2019)
+Average years of employment for employees in Daimaru Matsuzakaya Department Stores (as of the end of February 2020)